sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-develop-s4hc/abap-custom-ui-bas-develop-s4hc.md

 ### Open UI project folder

-In case your SAP Business Application Studio's Explorer does not show the project, do the following.
+In case your SAP Business Application Studio's explorer does not show the project, do the following.

-1. To view the newly created project in the Explorer, select **Open Folder**.
+1. To view the newly created project in the explorer, select **Open Folder**.

     ![Choose Open Folder Option](bas-open-folder.png)